eirikbrandsaas/HousingLifeCycleWorkhorse.jl/README.md

 [![Coverage](https://codecov.io/gh/eirikbrandsaas/HousingLifeCycleWorkhorse.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/eirikbrandsaas/HousingLifeCycleWorkhorse.jl)

 ## A simple life-cycle model of homeownership
 1. To use, add the package by URL.
 Enter the `pkg` mode by typing `]` in an active julia session and then `add https://github.com/eirikbrandsaas/HousingLifeCycleWorkhorse.jl`
-   - Alternatively `using Pkg;Pkg.add("https://github.com/eirikbrandsaas/HousingLifeCycleWorkhorse.jl")`
+    - Or, similarly, `using Pkg;Pkg.add("https://github.com/eirikbrandsaas/HousingLifeCycleWorkhorse.jl")`
 2. Run the following lines to solve the model under the benchmark parameters:
  ```julia
 ##
 using HousingLifeCycleWorkhorse